majtom2grndctrl/dan.hiester.design/README.md

 ### Relevant Cultural Artifacts
 * [Lessons from Swiss Style Graphic Design (Smashing Magazine, August 2009)](https://www.smashingmagazine.com/2009/07/lessons-from-swiss-style-graphic-design/)

-## Design and development process

-Shipping an ambitious website on the first release is hard and risky.
-In order to ship fast, and collect data to inform course corrections, it helps to launch a Minimum Viable Product as early in the process as possible.

-This site has three planned phases for launch, with potential for a fourth "stretch-goal" release:

-1. Landing page
-   * **Scope** One page with art and CTA to request portfolio by email.
-2. Portfolio only
-   * **Scope** Portfolio index, case study layout, frequent content updates.
-3. Portfolio and blog
-   * **Scope** Blog index, repurpose layout code from case study, frequent content updates.
-4. Stretch goal
-   * **Scope** Add metadata to case studies and apply the metadata to new website routes, to allow custom user journeys for recruiters and clients with different interests.

 ## Build Setup

 Install dependencies